 f) Field Emission Electric Propulsion

-This is an electrostatic propulsion concept which uses metal ions such as cesium, indium etc. A potential difference of several kilovolts is applied between an emitter and accelerator electrodes which accelerates the ions at high velocities.
+This is an electrostatic propulsion concept that uses metal ions such as cesium, indium, etc. A potential difference of several kilovolts is applied between an emitter and accelerator electrodes which accelerates the ions at high velocities.
 This system is used for precise altitude and direction controls of satellites.

 g) Quad Confinement Thruster

 Eight electromagnets are arranged to create a convex magnetic field with a central cusp and 4 outer cusps along the periphery.
 The thrust is produced by the momentum of ions accelerated through a Hall Effect static field.